gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 - This feature requires GitLab Runner **1.8** or later.
 - For GitLab Runner versions **>= 0.6, <1.8** there was a partial
   support for using private registries, which required manual configuration of credentials on runner's host.
-We recommend to upgrade your Runner to at least version **1.8** if you want to use private registries.
+We recommend you upgrade GitLab Runner to at least version **1.8** if you want to use private registries.
 - Using private registries with the `if-not-present` pull policy may introduce [security implications](../security/index.md#usage-of-private-docker-images-with-if-not-present-pull-policy).
 To fully understand how pull policies work,